Groundwater provides drinking water to one quarter of New Yorkers, and half of all Americans. Find information about:

 Where does it come from?
 When rain falls to the ground, some of it is carried off as runoff down-slope into streams, lakes, and other bodies of water or into sewers.
 But some of it travels downward into the ground and through the underlying sediment, the upper part of which is not completely filled with water (the "unsaturated zone").
 Continuing its downward route in the unsaturated zone it moves through the interconnected openings of sand, gravel, silt, and clay or openings in rock until it reaches the "saturated zone" where it becomes groundwater.

-As Ralph Heath, a respected USGS geologist, lyrically wrote in 1964:
+As the late Ralph Heath, a highly respected USGS geologist, lyrically wrote in 1964:

 "What is ground water?
 It is the water from springs, the water pumped from wells, and the water that bubbles up through the bottom of brooks, rivers, and lakes.
 It is a part of all streamflow and on streams without lakes or storage reservoirs, ground water seepage supplies the entire "fair-weather" flow.